Aloe Vera Root Rot: What Are The Causes and How To Save Your Plant?

 Roots are crucial for aloe vera plants as they absorb water and nutrients from the soil, anchor the plant, and store food reserves, supporting its overall health and growth.

-2. How can I determine if my aloe vera plant lacks roots?
+2. How can I determine if my aloe vera plant has a root rot?

 4. Is it normal for aloe vera plants to lose their roots during transplantation?